varnish/Varnish-Book/varnish_book.rst

    You can test your Varnish installation by issuing the command ``http -p Hh localhost``.
    If you see the HTTP response header field ``Via`` containing ``varnish``, then your installation is correct.

+   The ``X-Varnish`` HTTP header field contains the Varnish Transaction ID (VXID) of the client request and if applicable, the VXID of the backend transaction that stored in cache the object delivered.
+   ``X-Varnish`` is useful to find the correct log entries in the Varnish log.
+   For a cache hit, ``X-Varnish`` contains both the ID of the current request and the ID of the request that populated the cache.
+   You will learn more about VXIDs in the `Transactions`_ section.

 Exercise: Test Apache as Backend with ``varnishtest`` .....................................................